© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Middleton Top winding engine house, wheels and wheel-pit is a scheduled monument protected by Historic England under reference 1007038.
 View the official record →

-Middleton Top winding engine house, wheels and wheel-pit is a pumping station associated with the Middleton branch of the High Peak Railway, constructed in the early nineteenth century.
+Middleton Top winding engine house is a Grade II listed structure associated with the Cromford and High Peak Railway, constructed in the early nineteenth century to operate a stationary steam engine that hauled trains up the steep incline at Middleton Incline.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007038.

 Middleton Top winding engine house, wheels and wheel-pit is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007038.